ztlevi/ML_101/ML_Questions.md

 ## Activation Function

 the activation function is usually an abstraction representing the rate of action potential firing in the cell.
-In its simplest form, this function is binary—that is, either the neuron is firing or not.
+In its simplest form, this function is binary-that is, either the neuron is firing or not.

 **Important**: The most important meaning add activation function is by adding the activation funciton, we are adding non-linearity to the model.